 Happy food from Israel or the The Cohen-Latkes

-Shir is celebrating Hanukkah with her family and friends – some of them she has not seen for a long time.
+Recipe by Shir (Israel), who is celebrating Hanukkah with her family and friends – some of them she has not seen for a long time.
 Because of this the feast is very important to her.

 “In my family, Hanukkah is the happiest holiday of the year.
 It is a time to invite over family friends, light up a bunch of beautiful handmade Hanukkias and sing all the traditional songs together.
 We prepare our Latkes and try to make them as creative as possible.
 Because of this, Hanukkah-Latkes are always a memory of sweet smells, pretty lights and a cosy time with loved ones for me.”

 Orange Hanukkah Latkes recipe by the Cohen family